-Jerry is recognized by Chambers USA as a “leading lawyer” in white collar crime litigation and government investigations in California.
+Mr. Roth is recognized by Chambers USA as a “leading lawyer” in white collar crime litigation and government investigations in California.
 He was also named by Best Lawyers as the 2016 top lawyer in San Francisco for “bet-the-company” litigation.

-- the former CFO of a technology company in a stock options backdating SEC and DOJ investigation.
+- The former CFO of a technology company in a stock options backdating SEC and DOJ investigation.

-- a foreign airline executive in the DOJ investigation into alleged antitrust violations in the air cargo industry.
+- A foreign airline executive in the DOJ investigation into alleged antitrust violations in the air cargo industry.

 - Schwab in the SEC’s after-hours trading and market timing investigation.

-- a defense contractor in a multi-agency government investigation into alleged theft of trade secrets from a competitor.
+- A defense contractor in a multi-agency government investigation into alleged theft of trade secrets from a competitor.

-- a Silicon Valley executive in a criminal prosecution for alleged theft of trade secrets.
+- A Silicon Valley executive in a criminal prosecution for alleged theft of trade secrets.

-- a software executive and various companies in DOJ/SEC investigations into FCPA violations.
+- A software executive and various companies in DOJ/SEC investigations into FCPA violations.

 - Equilon, an affiliate of Shell Oil, in a federal Pipeline Safety Act prosecution.

-- the Special Committee of Whole Foods in an independent investigation into postings on internet financial message boards.
+- The Special Committee of Whole Foods in an independent investigation into postings on internet financial message boards.

-Jerry is an active member of the San Francisco and Sonoma communities and has sat on the board of directors of the French American International School and of the San Francisco Child Abuse Prevention Society.
+Mr. Roth is an active member of the San Francisco and Sonoma communities and has sat on the board of directors of the French American International School and of the San Francisco Child Abuse Prevention Society.

-Jerry graduated magna cum laude in 1979 from Harvard College and magna cum laude in 1983 from Harvard Law School, where he served as an editor of the Harvard Law Review and wrote his student note on the applicability of the RICO statute to commercial disputes.
+Mr. Roth graduated magna cum laude in 1979 from Harvard College and magna cum laude in 1983 from Harvard Law School, where he served as an editor of the Harvard Law Review and wrote his student note on the applicability of the RICO statute to commercial disputes.
 He clerked after law school for U.S. District Judge William Schwarzer in San Francisco.